bbsBayes/bbsBayes/README.md

 ### firstdiff
 The firstdiff option models the time-series as a random-walk from the first year, so that the first-differences of the sequence of year-effects are random effects with mean = 0 and an estimated variance.
+This model has been described in Link et al. 2017 https://doi.org/10.1650/CONDOR-17-1.1
 ``` r
     #stratified_data <- stratify(by = "bbs_usgs")